-The first time I heard this young kid named Lupe Fiasco rap was on Kanye West’s fantastic album ‘Late Registration.’
-At the time, I had no clue that he would end up becoming the proverbial voice for consciousness in hip hop.
+The first time I heard this young kid named Lupe Fiasco rap was on Kanye West’s fantastic ‘Late Registration’ album.
+At the time, I had no clue that he would end up becoming the go-to voice for consciousness in hip hop.

 Lupe Fiasco and Jay-Z make a helluva a rap combination, right?
 At this time, Jay-Z was technically retired, so it was a little surprising that he was actually on it.

 Lupe comes hard on this one (Maybe harder than Jay…), but it doesn’t stop him from being weird, though.
 For a good majority of the song, he’s over here talking about jeans, and in other times he resorts to some pretty bad similes.

 There is many different Jays when he raps, and the one we got here was the witty one.
 I love witty Jay because he raps with this arrogance that cannot be emulated.
 Anyway, he kills this verse with his slyness, giving us nothing but body blows on his verse.

 The Cosby kids sounding singers on the chorus make the song sound like some rap idol s–t!

 4. THE COOL (5/5)

 Though “The Cool” is on the album prior to Lupe’s sophomore effort called ‘The Cool,’ it is actually an afterquel (not sure that’s s a word, but stick with me).
 The song tells the story of a guy named “The Cool,” which turns out to be someone that thought he was the man then got shot by some gang members.
 Well on this song, the dude isn’t cool anymore, he’s dead!
 And as an active corpse, he’s walking around town just as confused as we are.